Thomasin500/guild-chat-app/README.md

 		- Quite a few open issues on github
 		- Probably a bit 'more' than I actually needed for this project

--Pusher
+- Pusher
-	-Pros:
+	- Pros:
-		-Very configuarable
+		- Very configuarable
-		-Updated recently
+		- Updated recently
-	-Cons:
+	- Cons:
-		-Seemed like a bit more of a learning curve
+		- Seemed like a bit more of a learning curve

 - Faye
 	- Pros: